lancenacabuan/Shaliah/README.md

     humanity).
 Ignatius is often cited by Trinitarians as an early witness to belief in Christ's deity.
-Biblical Unitarians sometimes argue that Ignatius' language could be honorific or that later interpolations might have heightened his statements–but
-    mainstream scholarship largely accepts his Christology as genuinely high.
+Biblical Unitarians sometimes argue that Ignatius' language could be honorific or that later interpolations might have heightened his statements – but mainstream scholarship largely accepts his Christology as genuinely high.